Isha160/C-Programming/README.md

   # Variables, Constant and Keywords
   ## Variables
   * Variables in programming are used to store pieces of information.
-  * It's type of Containers storing some data (for eg. we store rice, dal, sugar in different containers)
+  * It's type of Containers storing some data (for eg. we store rice, dal, sugar in different containers).
     ### Rules of naming Variables
     * The first character must be an alphabet or underscore(_).
       NOTE :- No special symbols rather than underscore is allowed.